 - The names of any employees who have opted out of the pension scheme

 - The date that the employer notified the pension scheme that the employee had opted out

 For six years:

-- The date on which active membership of the pension scheme was ceased by the employee
+- The date that the employee ceased their active membership of the pension scheme

 What your employees should consider before opting out